 To use suppression and write exceptions, navigate to AWS > Compliance Report.
 Select a recommendation with a violation and expand to view the non-compliant resources with the option to suppress.
 If you determine that a non-compliant resource is expected, you can mark it as an exception, which means that it will no longer be evaluated.

-You can reactivate resources by either unchecking them individually or by clicking the Overflow column and selecting Restore these violations only.
+You can reactivate resources by either unchecking them individually or by clicking the Actions column and selecting Restore these violations only.

 To create a new custom exception rule, click +New Exception.
 The available fields are dependent on the type of recommendation.
 Less complex recommendations typically have fewer options.